flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 are proud of that fact.
 They also tend to be the most idealistic of the four races, frowning mightily from their ivory towers on the Amarr for their slave-holding ways and the Caldari for their unenlightened secession and subsequent war.
-They even can (though by no means do all people do this) look a little patronizingly on the Minmatar.
+They even can (though by no means do all people do this) look patronizingly on the Minmatar.
 Haughty might even be an appropriate term for the "stereotypical Gallente", and it's an oft-repeated criticism of the Gallente that they believe their culture is the best and wish to gobble up all the others.
 Gallente by nature tend to be nosy and opinionated, and while their